6. Para 1-5 When will personnel Salute indoors?

-11. Para 1-5 What are the Six situations when Salutes not required to be rendered or returned when the senior or subordinate?
+11. Para 1-5 What are the six situations when salutes are not required to be rendered or returned by the senior or subordinate?

 A: (1) In civilian attire.

-(4) Working as a member of a detail, or engaged in sports or social functions where saluting would present a safety hazard.
+(4) Working as a member of a detail, or engaged in sports or social functions.

 (5) In public places such as theaters, churches, and in public conveyances.